FAQs

 Some of the circumstances this applies for include:

-•Energy for charity non-business qualifying use
+•Energy for charity non-business qualifying use.

 •Energy where the amount supplied does not exceed the domestic qualifying use de minimis limits.

-•Energy with at least 60% being eligible for qualifying use
+•Energy with at least 60% being eligible for qualifying use.

 At BP consulting, we understand that compliance with energy regulations and standards can be a complex and challenging process for businesses.
 We are here to help.
-Our team of expert consultants has extensive knowledge of the latest energy regulations and standards, and we can help your business navigate the compliance process with ease.
+Our team of consultants has extensive knowledge of the latest energy regulations and standards, and we can help your business navigate the compliance process.
 We can also provide guidance on energy-efficient technologies and best practices to help your business reduce energy consumption and improve sustainability.
 Our goal is to help your business stay compliant with regulations and achieve its energy efficiency goals.
 Contact us today to learn more about how we can help your business meet its energy compliance needs.

 Energy consulting can be highly beneficial for public sector businesses in a number of ways.
-Firstly, an energy consultant can help identify opportunities for cost savings by identifying areas where a business can reduce energy consumption, as well as identifying available rebates, grants, and incentives.
+Firstly, an energy consultant can help identify opportunities for cost savings by identifying areas where an organisation can reduce energy consumption, as well as identifying available rebates, grants, and incentives.
 Secondly, we can help public sector businesses develop and implement sustainable energy strategies that support a more sustainable future.
 Thirdly, we can advise on the latest energy-efficient technologies and best practices, which can optimise operations and improve performance.
 Fourthly, we can ensure that businesses are in compliance with regulations and avoid potential fines or penalties.

-Our Blog
+Explore Our Blog